cipherboy/COMS-327/README.md

     l: BSD: 2-clause

 ## Overview
 This part of the project finishes the conversion to C++.
-In order to make it more closely aligned with the C++.
+Since this project has thus been fully converted, the few remaining structs have been converted to classes.
+Finally, the development of an editable EDL, or Entity Description Language for monsters and objects creates a modable interface to the game.

 ## Running